 VCE Environmental Science provides for continuing study pathways within the field and leads to a range of careers.
-Diverse areas of employment range from design, landscape including or building engineering and architecture, urban planning, environmental consultancy and advocacy, which may involve employment in air, water and/or soil quality monitoring and control, agriculture, construction, mining and property management and water quality engineering.
-Environmental scientists also work in cross-disciplinary areas such as bushfire research, environmental management and conservation, geology and oceanography
+Diverse areas of employment range from design, landscape including or buildina architecture, engineering and urban planning, environmental consultancy and advocacy, which may involve employment in air, water and/or soil quality monitoring and control, agriculture, construction, mining and property management and water quality engineering.
+Environmental scientists also work in cross-disciplinary such as bushfire research. areas environmental management and conservation, geology and oceanography.